 For the evaluation of the optical transfer function (OTF) of MD-ROADM without amplifiers, a list of optical transfer parameters is given in Table 3.
-In the current version of this Recommendation, no parameter values are given.
+In the current version of this Recommendation all parameter values are given as specified by application (sba), since the required values are dependent on the application.